As usual, click any photo to bring up a larger version.

 What I'm finding is that open shelves tend to be the messiest form of storage in a home with an active family.
 Lately I am far more a fan of drawers and cabinets for storage in all areas of the house.

 So we hit on the idea of closing up the space and fitting in a pair of drawers.
 Just a basic pair of drawers were called for, this was functional basic furniture.
 It was a simple matter to remove the shelf in the back and fit a pair of panels into the opening, to square up the side set-back.
-Some hardwood runners were also glue and nailed into these panels, for the drawers.

 Next I built a couple of drawers to fit on these runners.
 These are both from scrap wood laying around the shop.
 If you think the sides look extra thick, that is because they were mostly built from some 2x pine waterbed frames that I pulled out of the trash one day.
 The wood was free, nice and light, and thick enough to take a dado for these drawer runners and still have plenty of strength left over.